RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 Large memory
 ------------

 Some jobs may need more memory.
-For these jobs users will need to
+For these jobs users will need to set

-* set memory requirement
+  * memory requirement
-* and the number of CPUs to use
+  * the number of CPUs to use

 .. centered:: File large-memory.sub